 Erika is working on a project that aims to use Next Generation Sequencing to monitor dairy products throughout the processing chain for safety and quality.
 Additionally, she is interested in whole genome sequencing and the use of shotgun metagenomics to better understand the epidemiology of food borne diseases and spoilage of dairy products.

-Veronica leads a group of graduate and undergraduate students with the collective goal of employing cutting edge technologies (such as RNA-seq, Tn-seq and ChIP-seq) to define the regulatory response and key components that enable pathogens to survive under adverse conditions, and thus have the power to develop improved control interventions.
+Veronica leads a group of graduate and undergraduate students with the collective goal of defining the regulatory response, mechanisms, and key components that enable foodborne pathogens to survive under adverse conditions, and thus have the power to develop improved control interventions.

 Maureen provides support to staff and students by preparing media, ordering supplies, and assisting with projects as needed.
 She prepares invoices for the LMT and processes samples from the CU Dairy and FPDL.